KritzelKratzel/rocksclusters-recipes/general/README.md

 make roll 2>&1 | tee /tmp/make-kernel-roll.out
 ```

-Surprisingly the `make roll`  step fails nearly at ts end on CentOS 7.7 with complains of not having enough space on device:
+Surprisingly on CentOS 7.7 upgraded rocks installations the `make roll`  step fails nearly at the end with `No space left on device` complaints:

 ```bash
 ...